chargebee/chargebee-go/README.md

 - **Status**: The current development status for the library version.
 An **Active** major version is currently being maintained and continues to get backward-compatible changes.
 - **Branch**: The branch in this repository containing the source code for the latest release of the library version.
 Every version of the library has been [tagged](https://github.com/chargebee/chargebee-go/tags).
 You can check out the source code for any version using its tag.

-🔴 **Alert!** Eventually, v2 will become **inactive**, after which it will no longer receive any new updates.
-We encourage you to [upgrade to v3](https://github.com/chargebee/chargebee-go/wiki/Migration-guide-for-v3) at the earliest.
+🔴 **Attention**: The support for v2 will eventually be discontinued on **December 31st 2023** and will no longer receive any further updates.
+We strongly recommend [upgrading to v3](https://github.com/chargebee/chargebee-go/wiki/Migration-guide-for-v3) as soon as possible.

 **Note:** See the [changelog](CHANGELOG.md) for a history of changes.